puga-42/NN-Sound-Classification/README.md

 ## Features extracted from mel-spectrogram:
 ###     Mel-frequency cepstral coefficients (MFCC)
+    - A series of 20 coefficients used to identify linguistic content and identify sound derived from a human vocal tract.

 ###     Spectral Centroid
     - A measure of where a spectrum's center of mass is located.
 This measurement is used to quantify the 'brightness' of a sound.
   ![alt text](img/spectral_centroid.png "Title")

 ###     Zero Crossing Rate